What CAN’T we use coconut oil for?

-The claims about its effectiveness is nothing short of amazing.
+The claims about the effectiveness of coconut oil is nothing short of amazing.

-But as popular as it is, it’s far from perfect.
+But as popular as coconut oil is, it’s far from perfect.
 Upon searching “coconut oil” on our favorite hang out (Google), you’ll find mixed reviews.
 Some people regard coconut oil as a miracle worker for their face.

 Others curse this oil for giving them awful breakouts.
 So we are led to ask: does coconut oil clog pores on face?

 So I did some research on coconut oil and pore-clogging.
 Is there a link?